kevhwa/security_1/hw1/README.txt

 hw: 1

-Uses
+Use behavior
 - Archive files must be created using cstore program.
-If you supply an empty file to serve as the archive, program will treat it is a valid archive file just in case it may have been maliciously deleted or tampered with.
+If you supply an empty file to serve as the archive, program will treat it is a valid archive file.
+This means it will do a password check, which will fail since the archive is empty.
+This is just in case it may have been maliciously deleted or tampered with.
+- Files that are to be added must be in current directory.
+File paths (relative or absolute) are not accepted.
+Only filenames in current directory will be accepted
+- All decrypted files are created to current directory

 Restrictions
 - In order to best control edge cases and possible security flaws, multiple restrictions have been built in for user input
+  - File size and archive size has been limited to INT_MAX
+  - File and archive names have been restricted in size and to ASCII characters
+  - Passwords have been restricted in size (32 bytes) and to ASCII characters

+How to use
+- To run executable:
+  ./cstore [arguments]
+- To run test script:
+  bash ./testscript.sh

 Security
 - For encryption, I utilize my implementation of AES CBC
 - For integrity protection, I utilize my implementation of HMAC.
 I followed the protocol shown in ietf RFC2104.

-- This program offers triple security
+- This program offers an HMAC of each file and an HMAC for the entire archive
-  - After every add, extract and delete function, we update the HMAC of that file stored in archive along with the entire archive
+  - After every add, extract and delete function, we update the HMAC of that file stored in archive along with updating the HMAC of the entire archive
   - Before every extract and delete, we verify that the archive HMAC is valid and that every individual file's HMAC is valid
-  - Also stored in every file's metadata is a phrase.
-This decrypted phrase is always checked as another layer of security.
-Although the phrase is constant, the encryption would make it random even if the same phrase is encrypted over and over again

 Add behavior
 - Simply continues to append files to the end of the archive, granted the password is correct
-- Archive file is able to have multiple instances of the same file
+- Archive files are able to have multiple instances of the same file

 Extract behavior